nhsconnect/gpconnect/pages/overview/overview_engage.md

 summary: "Getting involved with GP Connect"
 ---

-GP Connect aims to support better clinical care by opening up information and data held within GP practice IT systems for use across health and social care.

-## Customer types ##
 GP Connect has identified three main customer types:

-- **Consumer supplier**
+**Consumer supplier**
-- The developer of an application that uses GP Connect FHIR® API – for example, a system supplier in an acute or mental health care setting.
+The developer of an application that uses GP Connect FHIR® API – for example, a system supplier in an acute or mental health care setting.

-- **Clinical system supplier**
+**Clinical system supplier**
-- The supplier of a clinical system that is the source of GP data, such as EMIS Health, INPS Vision, Microtest Health, and TPP.
+The supplier of a clinical system that is the source of GP data, such as EMIS Health, INPS Vision, Microtest Health, and TPP.
 Also known as a provider.

-- **End-user organisation**
+**End-user organisation**
-- Organisation that uses a GP Connect service (or commissions the development of a new GP Connect service) to access GP data from more than one clinical system provider.
+Organisation that uses a GP Connect service (or commissions the development of a new GP Connect service) to access GP data from more than one clinical system provider.

 <p>This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs.
 To find out more, follow the relevant link below:</p>
 <div class="row">